davidruegamer/pymgcv/README.md

-# Python translation of some of the functionality included in the famous `mgcv` R package
+# Python translation of some of the functionalities in the famous `mgcv` R package

 ## Status